takluyver/hdf5-units/specification.md

 Thus, measurements in kilometres may be expressed with `units='m'` and `units_scale_numerator=1000`.
 Measurements in millimetres may be similarly expressed with `units_scale_denominator=1000`.
-Millimetres could also use `units_scale_numerator=0.001`, but the decimal value 0.001 cannot be stored precisely in a binary number, so using the denominator is preferred.

 Likewise, customary units are described using the scale system.
 For example, measurements in inches (25.4 mm) could be recorded with `units='m'`, `units_scale_numerator=254` and `units_scale_denominator=10000`.
+Using two attributes to make a fraction preserves the precise value, as the decimal number 0.0254 can't be precisely represented as a binary float.

 ## Advertising compliance